sfc-gh-pwate/llm-bootcamp-build-2023/README.md

 # BUILD LLM Bootcamp 2023

-This repository contains instrcutions, code and data required to successfully complete BUILD LLM Bootcamp 2023.
+This repository contains instrcutions, code and data required to successfully complete LLM Bootcamp for BUILD 2023.

 ### Day 1: Deploy Llama 2 from Hugging Face in Snowpark Container Services